Alkiri-dAraion/KSODI-Methode/README.md

 # KSODI Method

 ## Description
-The KSODI method evaluates the clarity and precision of human-AI interactions based on various dimensions and a well-defined scale.
+The KSODI method evaluates the clarity and precision of human-AI interactions based on various dimensions and a well-defined scale **from the AI's perspective**, so that the AI becomes a trainer and coach for the user.
 It aims to systematically improve the quality of questions and answers, enabling more efficient human-machine communication.

 ## Goals
 - Promote clearer and more precise questions in AI interactions